 and other advanced settings.

-If using an SQLite in-memory database with Python 3.4+ and SQLite 3.7.13+, shared cache will be enabled, so you can write tests with ability to share the database between threads.
+If using an SQLite in-memory database with SQLite, shared cache is enabled, so you can write tests with ability to share the database between threads.

 Finding data from your production database when running tests?